Racing for a Cure

 In the past, the Voucher Programs also has provided women diagnosed with breast cancer assistance to pay for costly breast prostheses, special bras, camisoles, wigs and medical alert bracelets.

 Today, Johnson is currently undergoing chemotherapy at the office of oncologist Dr. David Mercer.
 Once she completes her chemotherapy, she will begin radiation treatments at the Genesis Cancer Care Institute.
 She is grateful to those who have guided her through her cancer journey, including the Center for Breast Health staff and cancer nurse navigators Amy Fitzgibbon and Melissa Frantz.

 “The Center for Breast Health was great,” she says.
 “I was dealing with so many emotions and fears.
 They took my hand and guided me.
 The nurse navigators are wonderful...you can call them any time.
 They would sit on the phone with me for however long it took for me to feel better.
 They walked me through every step.
 Now, I’m with Dr. Mercer, and he and his staff are great, too.”

 She has new appreciation for the Komen Quad Cities Race for the Cure® and of the awareness and money it raises for breast health services.

-The Voucher Programs is open to any person within the service area of the Quad Cities Affiliate of the Susan G. Komen for the Cure®: Clinton, Scott, Muscatine and Cedar counties in Iowa and Whiteside, Henry, Rock Island and Mercer counties in Illinois.
-For information, call Stef Dreher at (563) 421-1913 or 1-888-598-7140.
+The Voucher Programs is open to any person within the service area of the QC Komen Affiliate: Clinton, Scott, Muscatine and Cedar counties in Iowa and Whiteside, Henry, Rock Island and Mercer counties in Illinois.
+To find out more information, call Stef Dreher at 563-421-1913 or 1-888-598-7140.